 Can patch testing diagnose allergy to pollen, molds, trees, or pets?

 No. Those substances usually trigger a type of allergy called IgE-mediated allergy.
 They may cause a runny nose or itchy eyes, or symptoms of hayfever.
 This type of allergy is diagnosed by skin prick testing, which would be performed in an allergist's office.

-Can patch testing be used to diagnose food allergy?
+Can patch testing be used to diagnose food allergies?

-When most people think about food allergy, they think about eating foods such as peanuts or shellfish, and then developing swelling of the lips or tongue.
+When most people think about food allergies, they think about eating foods such as peanuts or shellfish and then developing swelling of the lips or tongue.